-UWA's competitor Ben McAllister from the School of Physics, was selected as one of 10 finalists from among 58 competitors at the 2018 Asia-Pacific 3MT on 27th September.
+UWA's Ben McAllister from the School of Physics, was selected as one of 10 finalists from among 58 competitors at the 2018 Asia-Pacific 3MT on 27th September 2018.

-Finalists in 2018 were eligible for selection for a 2 month training internship with "The Naked Scientists" research communication program based at Cambridge University in the UK.
+Finalists are eligible for selection for a 2 month training internship with "The Naked Scientists" research communication program based at Cambridge University in the UK.

 Why do it?